ditsmod/monorepo/README.md

 ## About the project

-This monorepository includes [Ditsmod](https://ditsmod.github.io/en/) applications seed.
+This monorepository includes [Ditsmod](https://ditsmod.github.io/en/) applications starter.

 All applications are located in `apps/*`.